-Tesla is changing the world of automaking with its lineup of innovative electric vehicles packed with tech features.
-However, the automaker is also transforming the process of buying a car by moving from the traditional dealership model.
+Tesla is changing the automaking world with its innovative electric vehicles packed with tech features.
+However, automakers are also transforming the car buying process by moving from the traditional dealership model.

 While Tesla has some showrooms where buyers can see and test drive cars, the entire buying and financing process happens online.
 During this process, buyers can apply for a Tesla car loan.